-If allergy test results and medical history do not show for certain whether or not your child has (still has) a food allergy to a specific food, we recommend that your child have an oral food challenge test.
+If allergy test results and medical history are inconclusive, and do not show whether or not you have (or still have) an allergy to a specific food, we may recommend an oral food challenge test.

 The oral food challenge involves eating a serving of the allergic food in a slow, graded fashion under medical supervision.
 The food challenge procedure is the most accurate test to determine whether a food needs to be avoided or will no longer need to be avoided.

-The food challenge is undertaken when your child is in generally good health and can discontinue antihistamine for a brief period (usually 3 days) before the test.
+The food challenge is undertaken when you or your child is in generally good health and can discontinue antihistamine for a brief period (usually three days) before the test.

-Your child will be observed for symptoms such as itching, rash, abdominal pain or difficulty breathing.
-If any symptoms develop, your child will be treated immediately.
+You or your child will be observed for symptoms such as itching, rash, abdominal pain or difficulty breathing.
+If any symptoms develop, treatment will begin immediately.
 In most cases, this will involve the use of diphenhydramine and/or epinephrine to prevent any allergic reactions from getting worse.
 In studies of food challenges, many children develop mild symptoms during a food challenge that require these treatments.
 Very rarely, other treatments are needed for more serious reactions.

-In some cases, your doctor may decide to place an IV in your child’s arm before the challenge starts.
+In some cases, your doctor may decide to place an IV in you or your child’s arm before the challenge starts.
 This would be used to give medicine if needed.

-The major risks involved include severe breathing difficulties and rarely a drop in blood pressure.
+Major risks include severe breathing difficulties and, in rare cases, a drop in blood pressure.
 While a severe outcome such as death is theoretically possible, this has not occurred from medically supervised oral food challenges.
 The risk of a reaction is reduced by starting the challenge with very small amounts of food, administering the food over a prolonged time period, stopping the challenge at the first sign of a reaction and by not giving any food suspected to cause a major reaction.

 Medications, personnel and equipment will be immediately available to treat allergic reactions should they occur.